ChristinaLK/blog/_posts/2014-11-20-big-numbers.md

    - culture
    - work
    - RCF
-Slug: big-numbers
+slug: big-numbers
-Authors: Christina Koch
+authors: Christina Koch
 ---

 In an addendum to my earlier post from today, one more thought about transitions, not national (Canada to USA)